The cold came to Texas and the internet froze π§

 Or the one after that.

-😞 I give up
+π I give up

-Hey πŸ‘‹, sorry for the tense change, we've got present-Bailey here....
+Hey π, sorry for the tense change, we've got present-Bailey here....
 I've sunk 6+ hours (on and off) into investigating this, we're into my second day without internet, and I still haven't figured out how to access my local services using their domain names...

 I'm frustrated by this, but have some takeaways from the experience:

-1. I don't really understand how networks work, at least not beyond the surface level information, this limits my ability to come up with creative ideas
+- I don't really understand how networks work, at least not beyond the surface level information, this limits my ability to come up with creative ideas

-2. I don't know how to effectively trace or debug network traffic
+- I don't know how to effectively trace or debug network traffic

-3. This is impossible for me to solve without Google.
+- This is impossible for me to solve without Google.
 I actually did have some access to the internet using mobile data on my phone, but even so I still felt hamstrung

-🦀 but wait there's more....
+𦀠but wait there's more....

 So I'm sitting here fiddling with the mermaid diagram's above, feeling sorry for myself, and musing over point #2 from the "I give up" section.
 I decide to go poking through my Router's admin page again, remembering that there are some network debugging tools there.

-Here I find that the router has a tool for running nslookup.
+.
 NSLookup should atleast let me sanity check that the router is resolving my domains to the correct IP Address.

-I morosely plug in traggo.domain.com and click "Diagnose".
+I morosely plug in traggo.domain.com

 I look at the output....
 I look again.... that's the wrong IP Address.

-Not only is the domain resolving to my Public IP address (instead of 192.168.1.96), but I can see that it's using my ISP's DNS server to do it. 🀯
+), but I can see that it's using my ISP's DNS server to do it. π€―

-This is interesting πŸ€”, I know I have my router configured to use AdGuard for DNS so why would it be trying to reach out to my ISP?
+This is interesting π€, I know I have my router configured to use AdGuard for DNS so why would it be trying to reach out to my ISP?

-I poke around a bit more on my router and find this setting: WAN - Connect to DNS Server Automatically: Yes, and I also notice for the first time that my WAN and DHCP DNS settings are different.
+I poke around a bit more on my router and find this setting: WAN - Connect to DNS Server Automatically: Yes

-πŸ’‘ Idea:
+π‘ Idea:

-1. Set WAN - Connect to DNS Server Automatically: No
+WAN - Connect to DNS Server Automatically: No

-2. Update Router WAN settings to explicitly use AdGuardHome for DNS
+- Update Router WAN settings to explicitly use AdGuardHome for DNS

 This is an exciting idea, it means my original ideas were probably correct, but this one misconfigured setting was causing me to bypass AdGuard and go to the ISP DNS server instead.